 Slow cooker Peach Cobbler

 I’ve been craving peach cobbler for weeks and weeks and finally scored enough peaches at a good price to make cobbler.
 The only problem was that I didn’t want to turn on the oven.
 What to do?
-Turn it into a slow cooker recipe!
+Make slow cooker peach cobbler!
 I had to adjust a few things from the usual peach cobbler recipe I use, but this slow cooker peach cobbler came out lovely.
 I am not embarrassed to say that me and only me ate 3/4ths of the crockpot-full delicacy.
 Lord help me.

 Slow cooker Peach Cobbler